janith99hansidu/YOLOv8-on-Custom-Dataset/README.md

-# Training YOLOv8 on Custom Dataset with Google Colab

 ### 1. Mount the Google Drive
 First, you need to mount your Google Drive to access and save files:
 ```python